Color Me Badd

 (6 min read)

-What does this have to do with anything I am chit chatting about today – pretty much nothing except I am into colors.
+What does this have to do with anything I am chit-chatting about today – pretty much nothing except I am into colors.
 When I decided I wanted to blog about colors today, the band just flickered into my brain.

 I coach multiple theme-based, virtual group series.
 I kick off each session a bit differently.
-I might start with 1) an intention 2) a breathing exercise 3) ask participants to run around their home or office and get an object that might remind them of why they have a particular goal 4) ask them to share a geographic scene that best represents their emotion for the day or perhaps 5) select an animal that matches their attitude in the moment.
+I might start with 1) an intention 2) a breathing exercise 3) asking participants to run around their home or office and get an object that might remind them of why they have a particular goal 4) ask them to share a geographic scene that best represents their emotion for the day or perhaps 5) select an animal that matches their attitude in the moment.
 Lately, I am using colors.

 Colors are interesting to me.
 I love them.
 So much so…I never have a straight answer when asked what my favorite color is?
 I have colors I favor, but the front-runner changes.
-For instance, I wouldn’t pick brown or gray as a fav, but I would have a preferred shade if ask what type of brown I like or on some days I might feel a bit brown or gray.
-It could be a day I love purple or a day I grab a bright, orange blouse and think, “Damn, girl, why don’t you wear this color every day?”
+For instance, I wouldn’t pick brown or gray as a fav, but I would have a preferred shade if ask what type of brown I like, or on some days, I might feel a bit brown or gray.
+It could be a day I love purple or a day I grab a bright orange blouse and think, “Damn, girl, why don’t you wear this color every day?”
 Does that then mean orange is my favorite color?
 No, but I have a piece of coral I love, and peaches remind me of my favorite pie.
 Oh, and orange reminds me of the Broncos.
-See colors are not so straight forward.
+See, colors are not so straightforward.

 I do know every time I ask my clients at the beginning of a session what color they are feeling, those who share a “dark, dreary” color jump by the end of the session to what some consider brighter colors.
-Their mood changes or their minds became distracted from the source of their angst when we started our session.
-One hundred percent the colors change from beginning to end one way or another.
+Their mood changed, or their minds became distracted from the source of their angst when we started our session.
+One hundred percent of the colors change from beginning to end one way or another.

 If Jenna is feeling a blue shade, she may either change a tad or jack on up to yellow.
-I mean I have to give myself some credit, and, of course, credit to the other participants.
-We have fun, learn lots and I don’t think anyone leaves a session less motivated.
+I mean I have to give myself some credit and, of course, credit to the other participants.
+We have fun, learn lots, and I don’t think anyone leaves a session less motivated.
 There are times when someone might feel challenged, but they don’t leave a negative gray or black.

 This week I went deeper and challenged the group further.

 She responded, “I don’t know.”
-I responded with, “What shade of blue: light, medium or dark blue are you feeling or seeing?
+I responded with, “What shade of blue: light, medium, or dark blue are you feeling or seeing?
 She held a pause.
 I continued, “Like an ocean, a bluebird, your mother’s favorite sweater?”
 I had a point.
 I told her to sit in it for a minute.

 Onto Elsa.
 “Girl, what color are you feeling or seeing today?”
 Her response was green.
 Here we go again.
 “Are you seeing an emerald, maybe a lime or an evergreen tree?”
 She quickly stated, just green.
 I paused again.
 No joke – I counted the seconds.
-At five seconds she belted: “LIME.”
+At five seconds, she belted: “LIME.”

 I asked, why a lime?
 “I remembered a favorite adventure with my husband…we drank way too many margaritas.”
-If I hadn’t pressed her, she may have swayed to a different shade of green such as a memory of sitting on a mountain top looking over a Vermont field blanketed with poplars.
+If I hadn’t pressed her, she may have swayed to a different shade of green such as a memory of sitting on a mountaintop looking over a Vermont field blanketed with poplars.

-I should have given you a heads up.
+I should have given you a heads-up.
 This particular group may have been a bit tired.
 There were 11 in the group, and I was headed to the third person, and no one had caught on to my little game.
 So here we go again.

 “Lydia, close your eyes and tell me what color you are seeing or feeling?”
 The answer came rapid fire, “Red.”
 I quickly replied, “Whoa.
 Fire-engine, Hot Tamale or pissed-off red?”
 “No, I am not pissed off.
 I had an apple before class.”
 She nearly had us all pissing our pants.
 If any of you have studied the “feelings” and “actions” of colors, red often means “control.”
 Lydia was in a “move-on-oh-my-God-you-guys-are-killing-me mood.”